superkeaibb/superkeaibb.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 Our paper, “TGA: True-to-Geometry Avatar Dynamic Reconstruction,” was accepted to NeurIPS 2025 as spotlight paper!
+- *2025.09*: &nbsp;🎉🎉 Our paper, “TGA: True-to-Geometry Avatar Dynamic Reconstruction,” was accepted to NeurIPS 2025 as a spotlight paper!
+- *2025.05*: &nbsp;🎉🎉 Our paper, “Polarimetric Monocular Gaussian Splatting SLAM for Dense Surface Reconstruction,” was accepted to ACM MM 2025 as an oral paper!

 # 📝 Publications